brendanwenzel/perp_cli_curie/README.md

 #### To Do

 - Buffer the print line statements to output all at the same time
-- Add Market Price with slot0 function to AMM pairs data
-- Add limit/bound orders to open command
+- Add bound parameter for opening orders
 - Threading non-dependent contract calls